aaabaza761/user-management-script/README.md

 - **create_users_from_csv.sh**: This script reads a CSV file (`employee.csv`) containing usernames and full names, creates user accounts with home directories, assigns random initial passwords, and logs the process.

 ## Script Usage
+ creation users from CSV file on the system with home directories , initial password and forces the user to update password in first login
 ### Prerequisites

 - Ensure the script is run with root privileges.